Clarence Thomas criticizes judges for veering into politics

 He did not cite any specific examples.

 Thomas is the most senior justice on a court that grew more conservative under President Donald Trump, who placed three justices on the court.
+His speech Thursday is at the alma mater of his newest colleague on the court, Amy Coney Barrett, who graduated from Notre Dame Law School and served on the faculty there.

-The speech at a Catholic university by Thomas, a Catholic, was delivered one week after he was among the majority in the Supreme Court’s 5-4 vote to deny an emergency appeal of a new Texas law banning most abortions.
+Thursday’s speech at the Catholic university by Thomas, a Catholic, was delivered two weeks after he was among the majority in the Supreme Court’s 5-4 vote to deny an emergency appeal of a new Texas law banning most abortions.
 The court suggested it was not their last word on the matter.
 The law is the biggest restriction of abortion rights since the court’s landmark 1973 Roe v.
 Wade decision that women have a constitutional right to abortion, and supporters of abortion rights say it’s evidence Roe v.
 Wade could be threatened.

+Thomas has called on the court to overturn the landmark Roe v.
+Wade decision that extended abortion rights across the country, and he was one of four justices who would have overturned Roe in a 1992 decision, during his first term on the court.

 The Catholic church opposes abortion.
 Asked Thursday if there have been times when he had to resolve legal questions that conflict with his Catholic faith, Thomas said it has not been a problem for him.
 He said some cases were very hard, particularly early on in his career, but added “that’s not the role of a judge.”